 This charming mountain city is perched amid the Blue Ridge Mountains, making nature easily accessible.
-It’s also the center of North Carolina’s bluegrass culture—stop to hear buskers in many city plazas or get tickets to a show at the Orange Peel.
-Architecture lovers will enjoy the well-preserved Art Deco buildings and the massive Vanderbilt estate called Biltmore, which also hosts seasonal activities like a springtime garden show and special tours of the estates Christmas decorations during the holiday season.
-The city itself is an art and craft hub with makers found on every street.
+It’s also the center of North Carolina’s bluegrass culture—you can listen to buskers in many city plazas or get tickets to a show at the famous Orange Peel music venue.
+The city is also an art-and-craft hub with makers found on every street.

 Santa Barbara, California

-Also worth a visit is the new MOXI, The Wolf Museum of Exploration + Innovation.
+Also worth a visit is MOXI, The Wolf Museum of Exploration + Innovation.
 This science museum blends STEM with the arts to forge a more compelling experience for people of all ages.
-The historic and beautiful 18th-century Mission Santa Barbara and gardens is popular for weekend visitors as is the bustling Stearns Wharf, the Santa Barbara Museum of Natural History Sea Center and El Presidio Real de Santa Barbara, a fortified military settlement founded by the Spaniards in 1782.
+The historic and beautiful 18th-century Mission Santa Barbara and gardens is popular for weekend visitors, as is the bustling Stearns Wharf, the Santa Barbara Museum of Natural History Sea Center and El Presidio Real de Santa Barbara, a fortified military settlement founded by the Spaniards in 1782.

 When hunger hits, get a pizza (or two) at Bettina (owned by two Brooklyn expats), try tacos at La Super-Rica Taqueria (a favorite of Julia Child), indulge in Indian food at Bibi Ji or coastal cuisine at Barbareño and the Lark.
 And, of course, save room for a scoop or two of McConnell’s Fine Ice Creams, which was founded here, and pastries and other treats from Helena Avenue Bakery.